xD4NKK1TTYx/xD4NKK1TTYx/README.md

 </br>
 yeah i hang out at the "protree area" on ponytown but i dont concern myself with using ship discourse labels (the only ships i really even gaf abt are gumlee and skaterbeetle) but idc if youre proship or antiship or a comshipper darkshipper whateverthefartshipper as long as being any of those isnt your whole personality trait.
 </br>
-you can block me for not having a black and white stance on pointless ship discourse and believing fictions affect on people has more nuance then most people would like to think though, i really couldnt gaf
+you can block me for not having a black and white stance on pointless ship discourse and the fact i believe that fictions affect on people has more nuance then most people would like to think though, i really couldnt gaf
 </p>
 </div>